dippy2214/The-Wiimote-Project/README.md

 lack of direction with what to look at.
 I got so caught up in pairing and the pin number that I didn't put time in to realise how simple it would be to just not do that.

+Once the bluetooth connection is made the program is then free to transition to HID connection, which ironically involves discovery again on the HID side, and this time checking the hardware IDs.
+This is something I actually spoke about with someone who worked on the wiimote support for dolphin emulator, and
+I learned that dolphin emulator handles this even worse.
+Because it needs to support all third party wii remotes, it cannot exhaustively fill in hardware
+IDs for all of them.
+Therefore, it just tries to use every device as a wii remote and waits around to see if it works (for windows. linux just lets you get the HID devices directly from your reference to the bluetooth device 🙂).
+I think the optimal solution to this problem, which I may test and try to add to dolphin myself, is to store the hardware IDs in some sort of dictionary in runtime when you find the wiimote as a bluetooth device, and use the same hardware IDs to pick out the HID device you want, but I haven't got around to this yet as I'm excited to have things working and want to push on with this project.

 #### 👨‍💼 Managing The Communication

 #### 📊 Interpreting Data